XLuyu/alignment-and-variant-calling-tutorial/README.md

 * The human reference genome [hg38](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
 Note that E. coli has only one chromosome, but human has 22+XY.
 Each chromosome is an independent long string.

-* To extract read information from BAM files in coding manner, a easy way is to learn Python and use the package [Pysam](https://pysam.readthedocs.io/en/latest/index.html)
+* To extract read information from BAM files in coding manner, an easy way is to learn Python and use the package [Pysam](https://pysam.readthedocs.io/en/latest/index.html)